 Wealth and Informational Inequality in Portfolio Choice

-Abstract: Using data from the Survey of Consumer Expectations, I show that wealthier households generate more precise forecasts of the stock market Sharpe Ratio, reflecting lower perceived financial uncertainty even after controlling for observable characteristics.
-I interpret this as evidence of persistent informational inequality.
-To quantify its contribution to the observed wealth dependence in portfolio returns, I develop a heterogeneous-agent model with portfolio choice and frictional learning.
-The precision of households’ return expectations can vary both due to heterogeneous skills (type-effects) and due to information costs (scale-effects).
-I show that, to first order, pecuniary information costs generate a wealth-dependence in optimal information acquisition, while utility-based costs do not.
-Furthermore, I propose a calibration strategy that separates type- from scale-effects using my estimates of variation in forecast precision.
-This allows me to analyze how a realistic combination of both forms of informational frictions affects the insurance-efficiency trade-off in taxing wealth and capital income.
+Abstract: Using data from the Survey of Consumer Expectations, I show that the wealthiest 20\% of U.S. households perceive aggregate equity return uncertainty to be significantly lower than the bottom-80\%.
+I interpret this as evidence for persistent informational inequality.
+To quantify its contribution to the observed heterogeneity in wealth returns, I develop a heterogeneous-agent model with portfolio choice and frictional learning.
+The precision of households’ return expectations varies both due to heterogeneous skills (type-effects) and due to pecuniary information costs (scale-effects).
+In contrast to utility-costs, the latter give rise to a first-order wealth dependence in information acquisition, generating scale-effects through a feedback between information and wealth accumulation.
+Type-effects on the other hand may induce distinct precautionary-saving motives.
+A joint calibration strategy targeting both types of frictions allows me to analyze their joint implications for inequality and the insurance-efficiency trade-off in taxing wealth or capital income.

 Non-homothetic Habit Formation, Wealth Inequality and the Equity Premium